Find/Change license on gpl/lgpl code

 In summary, the files that still need to be changed or deleted are now:

-#9 Updated by Chad Berkley about 11 years ago
+#9 Updated by Chad Berkley over 14 years ago

 Jianting Zhang suggests removing GRASS support in cpp/gis/grass from the Kepler